RECIPE: Gourmet Sloppy Joe For National Sloppy Joe Day - The Nibble Webzine Of Food Adventures Gourmet Sloppy Joe Recipe for National Sloppy Joe Day

 [3] How about a Sloppy Luis with a Mexican twist, including avocado, chorizo and jalapeño?
 Here’s the recipe (photo © Ready Set Eat).

 [4] Jafflz makes gourmet pockets with different fillings, including Sloppy Joe.
-You can buy them here (photo © QVC).
+You can buy them here or get the recipe in photo #9, below (photo © QVC).

 [5] Make turkey Sloppy Joes with leftover turkey.
 Here’s the recipe ((photo © Ready Set Eat).